-For this assignment you will write a 5-page, double-spaced, researched paper analyzing a pathological text and describing the feelings this artifact provokes in you, citing at least 3 additional sources and documenting them in a Works Cited page at the end.
+For this assignment you will write a 4-5 page, double-spaced, researched paper analyzing a pathological text and describing the feelings this artifact provokes in you, citing at least 2 additional sources and documenting them in a Works Cited page at the end.

-A “pathological text” inscribes and propagates diseased or aberrant passions already in circulation.
-In reaction against our shared exposedness to one another and so to “rhetoric’s sensorium,” pathological texts insulate and tribalize: they invite violence by inspiring or reinforcing passionate attachment (love, hope, loyalty, compassion, identification) to an us and bitter disavowal (hate, anger, fear, disgust, contempt) of a them, while resisting rhetorical engagement that could challenge the clean distinction.
+For our purposes, a “pathological text” inscribes and propagates aberrant passions already in circulation.
+Partly in reaction against our shared exposedness to one another and so to “rhetoric’s sensorium,” pathological texts insulate and tribalize: they invite violence by inspiring or reinforcing passionate attachment (love, hope, loyalty, compassion, identification) to an us and bitter disavowal (hate, anger, fear, disgust, contempt) of a them, while resisting rhetorical engagement that could challenge the clean distinction.

 Artifact Selection.
 Select a pathological text (an “artifact”) that circulates publicly (currently or historically), and that has proved somewhat “effective” with a certain audience, making it worthy of analysis.
 You might select, for example, a bigoted rant, manifesto, or scientific theory; a defense of a sexist or racist (or heterosexist, ageist, or ableist) law or policy or platform; the propagation of a reckless conspiracy theory, etc. **Please steer very clear of any artifact that could be traumatic or too intense for you.** This assignment asks you to engage with an injurious text, but its affective piercing should not be traumatizing for you.

 Be sure to choose an artifact that is itself pathological and not one that aims to describe, explain, or analyze such a text.
 Describing, explaining, and analyzing this text will be your job.